-The Dean of the Faculty is responsible for student discipline.
-This authority shall not be construed to remove the institution's right to impose reasonable academic sanctions, sanctions involving contractual agreement between the student and the institution, and/or sanctions because of conviction for criminal offense or civil matter.
-For more information, see the section on Student Conduct.
+Students are obligated to follow the policies outlined in The Code of Community Standards www.rollins.edu/csr/policies/code.html.
+Alleged policy violations will be referred to the Office of Community Standards and Responsibility.
+This authority shall not be construed to remove the institution's right to impose reasonable academic sanctions, sanctions involving contractual agreement between the student and the institution, or sanctions because of conviction for criminal offense or civil matter.